Simplicity does not precede complexity, but follows it.

 - assessing reliabilities with a correlation coefficient.

-I provide a comprehensive and well documented report, briefly describing the received data set, giving summary statistics of the variables of interest, exploring their relationship graphically, and, thus, checking the data for plausibility.
+I provide a comprehensive and well documented report, briefly describing the received data set, giving summary statistics of the variables of interest, exploring their relationship graphically, and checking the data for plausibility.

 The data analysis is mainly performed in R, a programming language for statistical computing.
 Every step, from the read-in and initial processing of the data to the final analysis, is documented and reproducible.

 Later changes in the data set are easily implemented.
-If a subject has to be excluded or the analysis should be based on new observations, the code is adjusted and simply re-compiled; if the changes are not too severe, this process is a question of minutes.
+If a subject has to be excluded or the analysis should be based on new observations, the code is adjusted and simply re-compiled.

 Often, a researcher has a good working knowledge in statistics.
 He or she is familiar with SPSS or GraphPad Prism, and can apply the most common methods.
 However, when the experiment and the data structure become more involved, advice and a few hints are needed to obtain reliable results or to avoid pitfalls.